mionova/100DaysOfCode-Challenge/README.md

 3. I will update the [Daily Log](#daily-log) section below with my daily progress and provide a link so others can see my progress.
 4. I will work on real projects, facing real challenges.
 The time spent on tutorials, online courses, and other similar resources will _not_ count towards this challenge, but I can use the exercises if I code them myself before or after watching the solution.
 5. I will allow myself to skip a day every two weeks if life gets in the way, but I'll need to add a day to the challenge for every day that I have skipped.
-6. While solving the challenges, I will focus solely on JavaScript and use HTML/CSS if the files are provided.
+6. While solving the challenges, I will focus solely on JavaScript and use HTML/CSS only if the starter files are provided.
 Designing beautiful and usable interfaces will not be part of this challenge, but I will try to come back and revisit look & feel after the challenge is over.

 Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 &nbsp;